Lagash: Area C

 Located 360 meters southeast of Area B. It contains a large Early Dynastic administrative area with two building levels (1A and 1B).
 In level 1B were found sealing and tablets of Eanatum, Enanatum I, and Enmetena.

 Area G

-Site History

 Area G is located at the midway of Area B in the North and Area A in the South.
 First excavated by Dr Donald P. Hansen in season 3H, Area G consists of a building complex and a curving wall which are separated by around 30-40m.

 Western Building Complex

 5 building levels are found in the area.
 There is little information about Levels I and IIA as they were poorly preserved without sealed floor deposits.
 In Levels IIB, III and IV, changes can be found in the building complex with reconstructions.
 In Level III, benches are built near the eastern and northern courtyards.
 Sealings made in the “piedmont” style which are found in the rooms share a resemblance with the Seal Impression Strata of Ur and sealings from Inanna Temple at Nippur, indicating the administrative nature of the buildings.
 Apart from institutional objects, fireplaces, bins and pottery were found in the rooms as well.